Lifestudies.org

 4. Self-presentation

-5. Citizen's Band and Nick Names
+5. Citizen's Band and Nicknames

-6. Telephone Party Line
+6. Telephone Party Lines

-7. Personal Computer Communications and Chat
+7. Personal Computer Communication and Chatting

 8. Self-presentation and Another "I"